pfroud/bike-prices/README.md

 Importantly, a groupset also includes the brake/shift levers.
 More expensive groupsets are lightweight and have faster/smoother/nicer mechanisms.

-Two companies make groupsets at this price level, and each company has multiple lines:
+Two companies make groupsets at this price level, and each company makes multiple lines:

 |[Shimano](http://bike.shimano.com/) | [SRAM](https://www.sram.com/sram/road) |
 |---------|------|